 Must a Seller Tell a Buyer About Defects?

-Patent Defects, Being Discoverable By the Diligently Inspecting Buyer Are Without a Need For Disclosure.
-With a Patent Defect, a Seller Must Merely Avoid Concealment.
-With a Latent Defect, Such As a Furnace Leaking CO2, Disclosure Is Required If the Defect Could Be Dangerous or May Make the Property Unfit For Use.
+Generally, Patent Defects, Meaning Discoverable Upon a Reasonable Inspection Are Without Disclosure Requirements.
+A Seller Simply Needs to Refrain From Concealing a Patent Defect.
+A Latent Defect, Such As a Furnace Leaking CO2, Must Be Disclosed If Dangerous or If Such May Make the Property Unfit For Use.

 Similar Questions About Defect Disclosure Requirements Include: